Deployment Steps

 - Local installation: Logs appear in the terminal where you started the gateway

-Where is the gateway configuration file stored?
+Where are gateway credentials stored?

-Where is the gateway configuration file stored?
+Where are gateway credentials stored?

 What happens if there is a network interruption?